MithrilJS/mithril.js/docs/stream.md

 ### Streams do not trigger rendering

-Unlike libraries like Knockout, Mithril streams do not trigger re-rendering of templates.
-Redrawing happens in response to event handlers defined in Mithril component views, route changes, or after [`m.request`](request.md) calls resolve.
+Unlike libraries like Knockout, Mithril.js streams do not trigger re-rendering of templates.
+Redrawing happens in response to event handlers defined in Mithril.js component views, route changes, or after [`m.request`](request.md) calls resolve.

 If redrawing is desired in response to other asynchronous events (e.g. `setTimeout`/`setInterval`, websocket subscription, 3rd party library event handler, etc), you should manually call [`m.redraw()`](redraw.md)